jeroanan/Aquarius/README.md

 * Add support for more metadata for epub books.

 * The epub class, aquarius/bookformats/epub.py is not dependent on anything else in the application.
 It could be used by others, so I would like to put it into its own repo and include it in Aquarius as a third-party library.
 Further development of epub.py would be made by me to support the development of Aquarius.
 I imagine that in time this will become the case for upcoming classes that handle book formats.

-* Look at PEP8 compliance.
-Even at this stage it would be a fair amount of effort, so it may happen piecemeal/over several days.

 Architecture
 ============